 In our previous posts we have talked about (1) What is a stock audit (2) What is a forensic audit?
 (3) Concurrent Audit System in the bank.
 (4) What is a statutory audit?.
 (5) Tax audit.
 In this post let us study what is a Legal Audit?

-Legal audit is normally used by insurance and other users of legal services, by appointing an auditor to check the documentation of expenses for which the lawyer and the law firm has billed.
-The auditors not only reviews the fees charged by the law firm according to billing standards and guidelines, they also examine whether the firm has actually done the work for which it has billed.
+A legal audit is normally used by insurance and other users of legal services, by appointing an auditor to check the documentation of expenses for which the lawyer and the law firm have billed.
+The auditors not only review the fees charged by the law firm according to billing standards and guidelines, but they also examine whether the firm has actually done the work for which it has billed.

 Read related article